Should we begin at the age of three or four, when their curiosity is at its peak?

 Parenting is not easy, but it is our most important role.

-It’s where we are to help our children become their best and make them ready for their life journey.
-We improve their odds of success when we encourage their curiosity and imagination.
+It’s where we are to help our children become their best and prepare them for their life journey.
+Encouraging their curiosity and imagination improves their odds of success.

-As adults, we sometimes need time to be able to answer their questions.
-Today, someone might hand them a phone and show them how to use Google or distract them with games on the phone.
-That would be wrong, and in no way should you squash curiosity.
-Speaking of which, I have been curious to use AI to help me with content; this story is the result.
+For example, I have been curious about using AI to help me with content; this story is the result.
 I used ChatGPT to help me brainstorm and rework this article.
-Like many writers, I use Grammarly for spell check, and catching some of my sentence structure problems, along with the Hemingway editor.
-But it’s only the second time I have used ChatGPT.
+Like many writers, I use Grammarly for spell check and to catch some of my sentence structure problems, along with the Hemingway editor.
+But this is only the second time I have used ChatGPT.
 I hope you’ll be pleased.

 If you are too busy to answer right then, tell the child why you need time to respond and when you should be able to.
 “As soon as I get the baby down for his nap, I’ll be able to answer some of your questions.”
 Or if you don’t know the answer, you can say, “I don’t know, but we can research together and see what we can find.”